 The start point is Configuration Management.
 It will enable us to manage all configurations needed for an application.
 Nowadays is common to have version control in projects, but I’m sure that a team somewhere is not using it.
 To use Continuous Delivery is mandatory to have a version control such as git or svn.

-Every single artifact related to the creation of your software should be under version control [1, p.
-33].
-It is about managing dependencies, it is almost impossible to write software without dependencies.
-Usually, we do use dependencies when we are developing something that is not the core business of the application.
+Every single artifact related to the creation of your software should be under version control (Humble & Farley, 2010) - p.
+33. It is about managing dependencies, it is almost impossible to write software without dependencies.
+Usually, we do use dependencies when we are developing something that is not the core business of the application, take as an example Maven, NPM, Composer, Bundler, etc. Those tools are used to manage dependencies.

 Continuous Integration

-Continuous integration is an interesting topic because often people confuse Continuous Integration 2 with Continuous Delivery.
+Continuous integration is an interesting topic because often people confuse Continuous Integration with Continuous Delivery (Martin Fowler, 2012).
 It is true that to do Continuous Delivery we have to have to use continuous integration.
 To create a simple continuous integration flow there are a few steps to do.
-The first step is to check regularly your control version, suit test, and keep fast the feedback from CI (Continuous Integration) server, Jenkins [3] and Travis CI [4] for example.
+The first step is to check regularly your version control, test suite, and keep fast the feedback from CI (Continuous Integration) server, Jenkins (Jenkins User Documentation, 2020), Travis CI (Travis CI User Documentation, 2020), GitLab CI, GitHub Actions for example.

 To implement continuous integration is to create a paradigm shift in your team.
 Without CI, your application is broken until you prove otherwise.
 With CI, the default state of your application is working, albeit with a level of confidence that depends upon the extent of your automated test coverage.
-CI creates a tight feedback loop that allows you to find problems as soon as they are introduced when they are cheap to fix [1, p.
-82].
+CI creates a tight feedback loop that allows you to find problems as soon as they are introduced when they are cheap to fix (Humble & Farley, 2010) - p.
+82.

 Implementing a test strategy